Payforit Faq for O2 Customers

 You would think they would wouldn’t you?
 I’m afraid all the networks, including O2 refuse to intervene in disputes between their customers and ‘Payforit’ scammers.
 So you really do have to do it yourself.
 It isn’t fair and it isn’t moral, but that’s how it is!

 If you have difficulty dealing with the company which took your money, the rules say that O2 should step in to help.
 Unfortunately, in common with the other networks, O2 currently ignores this obligation.
-You could take action to force them to meet their obligations, but this will be time consuming and is unlikely to get you your money back.
+You could take action to force them to meet their obligations under the Payforit rules but this will be time consuming and is unlikely to get you your money back.
 Legal action against the scamming company will usually be more effective.
 If you’ve been scammed by one of the frequent offenders like Lasevia Ltd, Ferdamia Ltd and SB7 Mobile Ltd, you may be able to use the Small Claims procedure to recover your money from O2, citing their negligence in not stopping the fraud that they wee clearly aware of.

 The company that took my money has refused to refund.
 Is there anything else I can do?

 There is no formal disputes /refunds mechanism for ‘Payforit’.
 You are supposed to be able to “escalate” your complaint to your network for them to investigate and come to a decision.
 However, at the time of writing, the networks are completely abrogating this responsibility.
 Ultimately, for companies based in the UK or in the EU, the best approach is to use the small claims court.
 Be calm and be fair.
 Send a ‘Letter before Action’ to the company giving them a reasonable period to refund.
 If they fail to do so, take action through Moneyclaim Online.
 This will cost about £25 which will be added to your claim.